mkchandler/cap-net/README.md

 Authors
 -------

-**Matt Chandler**
+Based on original work by **Matt Chandler**

 + http://twitter.com/mkchandler
 + http://github.com/mkchandler

-A list of additional contributors can be viewed here: https://github.com/mkchandler/cap-net/contributors
+A list of additional contributors can be viewed here: https://github.com/TeamnetGroup/cap-net/contributors

 Copyright and license
 ---------------------

-Copyright 2013 Matt Chandler and contributors
+Copyright 2014 Matt Chandler and contributors

 Licensed under the MIT License (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the License in the LICENSE file, or at: